 To reduce the risk of condensation problems, do not orient transmitters or sensor junction boxes with their conduit openings pointing upward.

-Lifting the sensor by the electronics or rupture disk can damage the device.
+Do not lift the sensor by the electronics or purge connections.
+Lifting the sensor by the electronics or purge connections can damage the device.

 Figure 2-1: Mounting the sensor